Flafla2/Unity-Wiimote/README.md

 While the API is very powerful already, I would still like to make changes to it to improve it even more.
 Namely I would like to:

-- Add support for all common extension controllers (Guitar Hero Controller, Wii U Pro Controller)
+- Add support for all common extension controllers (Guitar Hero Controller, Classic Controller Pro, etc.)
     - Add support for Nunchuck passthrough / Classic Controller passthrough mode on the Wii Motion Plus
 - Add speaker support (no small feat!)